 This book is based on true stories from across India about people who have special bonds with the wildlife around them.
 Ten stories from different places such as Mumbai, Karnataka and Nagaland with one common thread – the harmony between humans and animals.
 So if you’d like to read about people who live with leopards or school children who discover an unusual creature in their village, check out ‘People and Wildlife’ today!

-Read for 20 short stories about 20 different people who live in the city of Mumbai?
+Are you ready for 20 short stories about 20 different people who live in the city of Mumbai?
 Well, this book is a melting pot of personalities, dreams, opinions and cultures.
-These 20 stories are centred around the city of Mumbai but it also beautifully and chaotically describes the flavour of India through its people.
+These 20 stories are centered around the city of Mumbai but they also beautifully and chaotically describe the flavour of India through its people.
 So, dive into these fictional stories and get a better perspective of the different lifestyles this country can offer.

 Protagonist Keshav discovers that his friend Lobsang is from Tibet, a place he had marked on his atlas and always dreamed of visiting.
 Through the interaction between these two characters, your children will explore the reality of exile and the longing for home.
 It also beautifully demonstrates the harmony between the two characters, even though they’re from different backgrounds and cultures.

-Those were our recommendations for explaining the Indian Constitution for kids of all ages.
+Those were our recommendations for explaining the fabric of India and the Indian Constitution for kids who are curious about this lovely country.
 We wish we had a longer list that talked about the Indian Constitution.
 So, if you know of a few books that we missed, please let us know in the comments section!